galastrostats/ModelFittingTutorial/fitting_parameters_tutorial.md

 # CAP Program Tutorial: Model Fitting in Python

-by Katie Eckert (adapted from tutorials by Sheila Kannappan & Amy Oldenberg), June 2015.
-Small edits by Rohan Isaac Sep 2016.
+by Katie Eckert (adapted from tutorials by Sheila Kannappan & Amy Oldenberg) June 2015.
+Edits by Rohan Isaac Sep 2016.

 This respository contains python codes (paramfit1.py and paramfit2.py) that contain partial answers for you to finish.
 Two additional activities are codes to write on your own.
 Solutions are also available for all of the activities (with the extension .sln) but do not look at them until you try them on your own.